slabstech/gaganyatri.com/_posts/opensource/2022/2022-08-09-leveraging-opensource.md

 * Workshop/ Demo
     * Demonstrate an example Dropwizard project (Best Practices - Create a blog post ?? )
     * Build a mini-kube cluster using Raspberry-Pi and show deployment end-to-end
+        * For kids to be attracted, attach RGB, which shows deployment status and greets them on a terminal.

 * Hiring Challenge
     * Simple puzzle, those who cross the threshold score get an interview invite.